 The Exemplar Award

 The Exemplar Award honors those who set a good example for others in the community and embody values that we can all be inspired by.
-Especially as America has grappled with dark spots in our past and that continue to this day, it is important to call out the people who stand out simply because of who they are, not just because of what they can do or what they have done, but because they inspire others to do better, and be better versions of themselves.
+These people stand out simply because of who they are, not just because of what they can do or what they have done, but because they inspire others to do better, and be better versions of themselves.